 The port of Caldera and the city of Puntarenas, receive hundreds of tourists daily, from countless cruise ships.
 Some of these ships are traveling with the Panama Canal as a destination, which allows passengers to explore Costa Rica’s inland, only to meet their cruise ship some days later at the port of Limon, in the Caribbean.

 Manuel Antonio National Park is another of the destinations of the province of Puntarenas.
-With its impressive white sand beaches, blue waters of the Pacific, and hundreds of hectares of rainforest, this park is one of the smallest in Costa Rica, but at the same time, one of the most highly visited.
+With its impressive white sand beaches, blue waters of the pacific ocean, and hundreds of hectares of rainforest.
+This park is one of the smallest in Costa Rica, but at the same time, one of the most highly visited.
 Manuel Antonio is one of the few places in Costa Rica where the spider monkey still lives.
 Within the park, you may also find over 100 species of mammals and an equal number of bird types.

 More south you will find the amazing area of Bahia Ballena and Uvita.
 Famous for its whale tale formed of sand and which you can observe and walk by during low tide.
-The long beach its nature and wildlife it’s simply amazing.
+The long beach is nature and wildlife it’s simply amazing.
+As well this area is famous worldwide because this is where the humpback whales arrive from North or South America, to give birth to their young or to feed and protect themselves for about 4 months.

 Good food especially seafood- as well as the well-known carnivals held each summer, and the warmth of its people, are some of the nice surprises expecting tourists visiting this province.